Creating and Running a Zend Framework (Laminas) Project in ServBay

 module/Application/src/Controller/IndexController.php

-to addpgsqlAddAction
+, addpgsqlAddAction

 andpgsqlAction

-methods:php<?php declare(strict_types=1); namespace Application\Controller; use Laminas\Mvc\Controller\AbstractActionController; use Laminas\View\Model\ViewModel; use Laminas\Db\Adapter\AdapterInterface; use Laminas\Db\Sql\Sql; class IndexController extends AbstractActionController { private $adapter; public function __construct(AdapterInterface $adapter) { $this->adapter = $adapter; } // ... existing actions (indexAction, mysqlAddAction, mysqlAction) /** * Action to add a user to the 'users' table via PostgreSQL. */ public function pgsqlAddAction() { $sql = new Sql($this->adapter); $insert = $sql->insert('users') ->values([ 'name' => 'ServBay Demo User', 'email' => '[email protected]', // Example email ]); $statement = $sql->prepareStatementForSqlObject($insert); $result = $statement->execute(); // Check result, return message $message = $result->getAffectedRows() > 0 ?
-'PostgreSQL User added successfully.' : 'Failed to add PostgreSQL user.'; return new ViewModel([ 'message' => $message, ]); } /** * Action to fetch all users from the 'users' table via PostgreSQL. */ public function pgsqlAction() { $sql = new Sql($this->adapter); $select = $sql->select('users'); $statement = $sql->prepareStatementForSqlObject($select); $result = $statement->execute(); $users = []; foreach ($result as $row) { $users[] = $row; } // Convert results to JSON for the view return new ViewModel([ 'users' => json_encode($users, JSON_PRETTY_PRINT), ]); } }
+:php<?php declare(strict_types=1); namespace Application\Controller; use Laminas\Mvc\Controller\AbstractActionController; use Laminas\View\Model\ViewModel; use Laminas\Db\Adapter\AdapterInterface; use Laminas\Db\Sql\Sql; class IndexController extends AbstractActionController { private $adapter; public function __construct(AdapterInterface $adapter) { $this->adapter = $adapter; } // ... existing action methods (indexAction, mysqlAddAction, mysqlAction) /** * Action to add a user to 'users' table via PostgreSQL. */ public function pgsqlAddAction() { $sql = new Sql($this->adapter); $insert = $sql->insert('users') ->values([ 'name' => 'ServBay Demo User', 'email' => 'demo-pgsql@servbay.test', // Example email ]); $statement = $sql->prepareStatementForSqlObject($insert); $result = $statement->execute(); // Check insert result, return message $message = $result->getAffectedRows() > 0 ?
+'PostgreSQL User added successfully.' : 'Failed to add PostgreSQL user.'; return new ViewModel([ 'message' => $message, ]); } /** * Action to fetch all users from 'users' table via PostgreSQL. */ public function pgsqlAction() { $sql = new Sql($this->adapter); $select = $sql->select('users'); $statement = $sql->prepareStatementForSqlObject($select); $result = $statement->execute(); $users = []; foreach ($result as $row) { $users[] = $row; } // Pass results as JSON to the view return new ViewModel([ 'users' => json_encode($users, JSON_PRETTY_PRINT), ]); } }

 1